mattdanielbrown/MDB-Starter-Project-2/README.md

 // Google font references
 // –––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––

+// By default all of the following references are commented-out.
+// This is to protect against a severe performance impact, as this
+// partial is already imported into the main stylesheet file.
+//
+// ...So all that needs to be done, is to choose one of the following fonts,
+// and uncomment it, or add the reference if it's not here.

 // * NOTE:
 //          - Choose carefully...
 These impact page performance...
 //          - Also, even though all weights of each font are included,